Mizab1/Raycast-Lib/README.md

     // code
 }
 ```
-`nameOfFile` Name of the file that will be generated
+`nameOfFile` Name of the file that will be generated.

-`blockToHit` Block name to actively look for, once the block is found the raycast will stop
+`blockToHit` Block name to actively look for, once the block is found the raycast will stop.

-`entityToHit` Name of the Entity to look for, it accept Selectors with distance attribute
+`entityToHit` Name of the Entity to look for, it accept Selectors with distance attribute.

-`runOnEveryStep` MCFunction to run on every step
+`runOnEveryStep` MCFunction to run on every step.

-`runOnHit` MCFunction to run on hitting the target
+`runOnHit` MCFunction to run on hitting the target.

-`step` Step size of the raycast, default is 1 (OPTIONAL)
+`step` Step size of the raycast, default is 1 (OPTIONAL).

 **Example of the function:**
 ```ts